gsharma/heartbeater/README.md

 # Heartbeater
 The heartbeater is a module responsible for maintaining heartbeats between peer processes on the same or on remote machines.
 It provides a simple api and can act as both the client as well as the server to send and receive heartbeats.
+Heartbeat transmission frequency is not fixed but is configurable for all senders.

 ## Client API Reference
 ```java